A Storm of Strawberries

 Publisher: Piccadilly Press

-12 year old Darby is excited – it is the weekend of the family's chocolate hunt.
+Twelve-year-old Darby is excited – it is the weekend of the family's chocolate hunt.
 However, beloved sister Kaydee has suddenly brought home a friend for the weekend.
 Plus her parents (who run the family's strawberry farm) seem distracted, increasingly preoccupied with news that a major storm is brewing.
 Does no one realise how important the event is to Darby?

 Darby has Down's syndrome and sometimes it's sometimes not clear to her why things cannot always be as she would like.
 In this case, it feels as if two of the things she loves most are at risk of slipping away from her.